kevinmac88/Workshop-30---Fitness-Tracker-Refactor/docs/02-routines.md

 requirements.
 You are highly encouraged to reference previous solutions as well as [the live demo](https://fsa-fitness-trackr-pro.netlify.app/)!

-1. The user can navigate to a "Routines" page, on which is a list of names of all routines published to the platform.
+1. The user can navigate to a "Routines" page, on which is a list of names of all routines from the API.
 2. If the user is logged in, they also see a form where they can create a new routine with a name and a goal.
 3. A user can click on a routine in the list to navigate to a page with more details about that routine.
 4. On the page with details about a single routine, the user sees the name of the routine, the goal, and the name of the user who created that routine.
 5. On the page with details about a single routine, a logged-in user also sees a